Introduction — How Darwin Thinks

 - map objects to modules

-- visualize elements in 3D
+- visualize elements in 3D or annotate 2D drawings

-- the model provides geometry and metadata
+- the model or drawing provides geometry and metadata

 - Darwin provides the cost structure and traceability